AIngleLab/aae/README.md

 -----

-Apache AIngle™ is a data serialization system.
+Apache™ AIngle is a data serialization system.

 Learn more about AIngle, please visit our website at: